git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 * Up/Down buttons switch from replacing the current device to inserting a new device before or after it.

 ![Browser Mode](Diagrams/Launchpad/device-inst-browser.png)

+## Mix Mode

+Press _"Shift+Session"_ to activate Mix mode.

+This mode contains all session modes at once.
+The rows from bottom to top are:
+* rec arm,
+* solo,
+* mute,
+* clip stop,
+* send 2,
+* send 1,
+* panorama,
+* volume.
+The panorama and sends pad are only colored for the selected track.
+Press one of the pads of the upper 4 rows to select a track.
+Select a volume, panorama or sends pad to activate it and then change its value with the virtual fader of the scene buttons.

 ## Preferences Dialog